josephsmartinez/Ansible/5_PlayBooks/ReadMe.md

 # Writing a Playbook
 PLEASE SEE LAB 2

-# Validating and Applying Ansible Playbook
+# Validating, Troubleshooting, Applying Ansible Playbook

 Command for testing and running **Playbooks**